zegabr/randapi/README.md

 # randapi
-random api that gives a different programming language each time
+random API that uses a different programming language each time you send a GET request

 ## Concepts used in this project:
-- REST APIs on many languages
+- REST APIs in some languages
 - Database
 - Microservices architecture
 - Ci/CD with GitHub actions